Aliases for KCNJ4 Gene

 GeneCards Summary for KCNJ4 Gene

-KCNJ4 (Potassium Channel, Inwardly Rectifying Subfamily J, Member 4) is a Protein Coding gene.
-Among its related pathways are GABA receptor activation and Transmission across Chemical Synapses.
-GO annotations related to this gene include PDZ domain binding and inward rectifier potassium channel activity.
-An important paralog of this gene is KCNJ3.
+KCNJ4 (Potassium Inwardly Rectifying Channel Subfamily J Member 4) is a Protein Coding gene.
+Diseases associated with KCNJ4 include Andersen Cardiodysrhythmic Periodic Paralysis and Seizures, Sensorineural Deafness, Ataxia, Mental Retardation, And Electrolyte Imbalance.
+Among its related pathways are Inwardly rectifying K+ channels and Transmission across Chemical Synapses.
+Gene Ontology (GO) annotations related to this gene include PDZ domain binding and inward rectifier potassium channel activity.
+An important paralog of this gene is KCNJ12.

 Inward rectifier potassium channels are characterized by a greater tendency to allow potassium to flow into the cell rather than out of it.
 Their voltage dependence is regulated by the concentration of extracellular potassium; as external potassium is raised, the voltage range of the channel opening shifts to more positive voltages.
 The inward rectification is mainly due to the blockage of outward current by internal magnesium.
 Can be blocked by extracellular barium and cesium (By similarity).